 Exemption amount.
-The amount you can deduct for each exemption has increased from \$2,750 in 1999 to \$2,800 in 2000.
+The amount you can deduct for each exemption has increased from \$2,800 in 2000 to \$2,900 in 2001.

 Exemption phaseout.
-You will lose all or part of the benefit of your exemptions if your adjusted gross income is above a certain amount.
+You lose all or part of the benefit of your exemptions if your adjusted gross income is above a certain amount.
 The amount at which this phaseout begins depends on your filing status.
-For 2000, the phaseout begins at \$96,700 for married persons filing separately; \$128,950 for single individuals; \$161,150 for heads of household; and at \$193,400 for married persons filing jointly.
+For 2001, the phaseout begins at \$99,725 for married persons filing separately; \$132,950 for single individuals; \$166,200 for heads of household; and at \$199,450 for married persons filing jointly.
 See Phaseout of Exemptions, later.

 Standard deduction.
-The standard deduction for taxpayers who do not itemize deductions on Schedule A of Form 1040 is higher in 2000 than it was in 1999.
+The standard deduction for most taxpayers who do not itemize deductions on Schedule A of Form 1040 is higher in 2001 than it was in 2000.
 The amount depends on your filing status.
-The 2000 Standard Deduction Tables are shown later as Tables 7, 8, and 9.
+The 2001 Standard Deduction Tables are shown near the end of this publication as Tables 7, 8, and 9.

 Itemized deductions.
-The amount you can deduct for itemized deductions is limited if your adjusted gross income is more than \$128,950 (\$64,475 if you are married filing separately).
+Some of your itemized deductions may be limited if your adjusted gross income is more than \$132,950 (\$66,475 if you are married filing separately).
 See Who Should Itemize, later.